Bee-Mar/mmpm/README.md

 The MagicMirror Package Manager (`mmpm`) is both a command line and web interface designed to simplify the installation, removal, and maintenance of MagicMirror modules.

-<i>Consider this project to be in an Alpha state, so don't get too picky just yet, as you most likely will discover some bugs I was unable to find.</i>
+<i>Consider this project to be in a Beta state.
+The CLI is quite mature, but lacks tests (don't worry, they'll be added), and the GUI is still in development.</i>

 The MagicMirror Package Manager is featured as an alternative installation method on the [MagicMirror Documentation](https://docs.magicmirror.builders/getting-started/installation.html#alternative-installation-methods).

 The supported features are comprised of the following categories:

 1) Search
 2) Installation
 3) Removal
 4) Checking for updates
 5) Upgrading packages that have updates available
 6) Adding external module sources
 7) Accessing MagicMirror config file
 8) Self updating
 9) Installing MagicMirror

 ## TLDR; What's the Installation/Removal Process?